-Note 5: While evaluating the fee hike proposal, department considers that how much liquid funds would require the school for a particular session for smooth operation without compromising with the quality of education.
-Thus, while deriving the fund position of the school all legitimate expenditures revenue as well as capital in accordance with the provisions DESAR, 1973 and pronouncement of Courts judgment have been considered.
-Therefore, balance of the other current assets other and current liabilities has not been considered.
-Because it is clear that the current assets, loans and advances and current liabilities are cyclic in nature and the same have already been considered in the form of budgeted income and expenditure of the school in the earlier years.
-Thus, current assets, loans and advances and current liabilities will always reflect in the financial statements at the end of the financial year.
+Note 6: While evaluating fee hike proposals, the department considers how much liquid funds would require the school for a particular session for smooth operation of the school without compromising on the quality of education.
+Thus, while deriving the fund position of the school, all legitimate expenditures of revenue as well as capital in accordance with the provisions of DESAR, 1973 and the pronouncement of court judgement have been considered.
+Therefore, the balance of other current assets and other current liabilities has not been considered.
+Because it is obvious that current assets, loans and advances, and current liabilities are cyclical in nature, and this has already been considered in the form of the school's budgeted income and expenditure in previous years.
+Thus, current assets, loans and advances, and current liabilities will always be reflected in the audited financial statements of the school at the end of each financial year.